As always, Rush Limbaugh behind this, the Golden EIB microphone.

 The only question is how much we owe our undocumented immigrant workers.

-First, those who do not remain to enjoy the benefits of old agent America will have to be reimbursed for their contributions to Medicare and Social Security.
+First, those who do not remain to enjoy the benefits of old age in America will have to be reimbursed for their contributions to Medicare and Social Security.

-These poor illegals who don't stay here to enjoy the benefits of old age in America, they're gonna have to be reimbursed when they go home because they're not going to get their social security and uh Medicare benefits.
+These poor illegals who don't stay here to enjoy the benefits of old age in America, they're going to have to be reimbursed when they go home because they're not going to get their Social Security and Medicare benefits.

 No, it's not a parody.

-Undocumented immigrants annually pay an estimated seven billion more than they take out into Social Security, one and a half billion more into Medicare, a study by the National Academy of Scientists.
+Undocumented immigrants annually pay an estimated $7 billion more than they take out into Social Security, $1.5 billion more into Medicare, a study by the National Academy of Scientists.

-Well, that I've got my own study, Ms. Aaron Reich, and it's in Bob Rector at the Heritage Foundation.
+Well, I've got my own study, Ms. Aaron Reich, and it's Bob Rector at the Heritage Foundation.

 I trust this guy.

-He's a he's a scholar, he's an expert on these kinds of things, transfer payments, balances, net costs on the poor, not just in this country but uh but around the world.
+He's an expert on these kinds of things, transfer payments, balances, net costs on the poor, not just in this country, but around the world.

 They need a bonus for coming in here.

-They're not staying long enough to collect the benefits that they are owed because they're paying into.
+They're not staying long enough to collect the benefits that they're owed because they're paying into.

-So anyway, the uh opinions and all this uh cross the uh cross the spectrum.
+So anyway, the opinions on all this cross the spectrum.

-A little long here, but as I promise, I'll come back and grab some phone calls, the EIB network again.
+A little long here, but as I promised, I'll come back and grab some phone calls.

-Still here, uh ladies and gentlemen, uh, considering the comments made by South Carolina Senator Lindsay Gramnesty saying his job is to go to Washington, go to the Senate to work with Ted Kennedy, to work with Democrats to get hard things done.
+Still here, ladies and gentlemen, considering the comments made by South Carolina Senator Lindsey Gramnesty saying his job is to go to Washington, go to the Senate to work with Ted Kennedy, to work with Democrats to get hard things done.

-So if uh if if if Lindsay Gramnesty's job is to work with Democrats, and Chuck Schumer's job is to work with Democrats, because I don't know that Schumer and Kennedy don't think that their job is to work hard with Republicans.
+So if Lindsey Gramnesty's job is to work with Democrats and Chuck Schumer's job is to work with Democrats, because I know that Schumer and Kennedy don't think that their job is to work hard with Republicans.

-So if you got Schumer working for Democrats and Lindsey Gramnesty working with Democrats, who's working with us?
+So if you got Schumer working with the Democrats and Lindsey Gramnesty working with Democrats, who's working with us?

 And I'm unelected.